 Now that you know the basics of CVV2 and how the different variations of these security codes impact you and your customers, you’re ready to take card-not-present transactions.

-Need some ideas?
+Do you need to find a secure payment processor?
 We have plenty of resources to help you find the best online payment processors for your small business.